alysonvitalino/alysonvitalino/README.md

 - 🤔 I’m looking for help with ...
 Learning SGDB
 - 💬 Ask me about ...
 C Language
 - 📫 How to reach me: ... alyson.vitalino@gmail.com
+- ✉️ You can see my curriculum vitae at: ... <a href="https://github.com/alysonvitalino/alysonvitalino/blob/main/Curriculo%20Alyson%20Hian%20Clausen%20Vitalino.pdf" class="nav-link">**Currículo**</a>
 - 😄 Pronouns: ...
 He/His
 - ⚡ Fun fact: ...
 I'm waiting Klein to wake up.